A large-scale analysis of public-facing, community-built chatbots on Character.AI: Introduction

 To this end, we present a large-scale analysis of 2.1 million characters created by users on Character.AI.
-We focus on a set of 2,135,118 English-language prompts used to construct chatbots and introduce them to other users, or what character.AI calls \emph{greetings}.
+Contemporaneous work to ours has explored these impacts of Character.AI, in particular on user well-being \cite{zhang2025rise}, our work compliments these efforts by providing a larger-scale look at content on the platform.
+We focus on a set of 2,135,118 English-language prompts used to construct chatbots and introduce them to other users, or what Character.AI calls \emph{greetings}.
 An example of a greeting for a popular chatbot on the site can be found in Figure~\ref{fig:home}.
 Data are collected via a series of snowball samples of user following relationships on the site, beginning with users whose characters were listed on the front page and lasting six months.
-Our dataset represents, to the best of our understanding, a significant subset of the platform's content.
+Our dataset is biased by our collection strategy in important ways, but nonetheless represents, to the best of our understanding, a significant subset of the platform's content.

 Our analysis aims to provide a broad overview of why users of Character.AI create characters.
 Given the importance of role-playing on the site, one common use of Character.AI is to use chatbots to play out storylines or personas from real or fictional universes, or what we will refer to broadly as \emph{fandoms}.
-We therefore first ask, \emph{what are the most common fandoms represented by characters on the site?} We then target a lens that moves beyond fandoms to ask: \emph{across all fandoms, what common cultural tropes are prevalent?} Informed by findings from these two questions, we finally explore the social roles given to the user who interacts with the characters, relative to the characters themselves.
+We therefore first ask, \emph{what proportion of characters are associated with a fandom, and which fandoms are most commonly represented?} We then target a lens that moves beyond fandoms to ask: \emph{across all fandoms, what common cultural tropes are prevalent?} Informed by findings from these two questions, we finally explore the social roles given to the user who interacts with the characters, relative to the characters themselves.
 To this end, we ask: \emph{what language is used to describe users of a chatbot, relative to other entities mentioned in the greeting?}